ekhlebus/ml-zoomcamp/05-deploying_ML_model/README.md

 # Deploying Machine Learning Models

-This repository contains info about saving, loading, and deployment churn prediction model.
+This repository contains info about saving, loading, and deployment churn prediction model using FastAPI.

 **Deploy the model** means taking a trained machine-learning model and making it available for real-world use, so that new data can be sent to it and it can return predictions.